-(a) Requests for access to the public files and records of the committee shall be directed to the administrator, or to the chairperson of the committee if no administrator has been appointed, as follows:
+(a) Requests for access to the public files and records of the committee shall be directed to the administrator, or to the chairperson of the committee if no administrator has been appointed, as custodian of the records as follows:

-Administrator [Chairperson]

-Site Evaluation Committee

-c/o New Hampshire Public Utilities Commission

-21 South Fruit Street, Suite 10

-Concord, NH 03301-2429

-Tel.
-(603) 271-2431

-Fax (603) 271-3878

-TDD Access Relay N.H.
-1-800-735-2964
+Administrator [Chairperson] Site Evaluation CommitteePublic Information and Permitting Unit c/o New Hampshire Public Utilities CommissionDepartment of Environmental Services 21 South Fruit Street, Suite 1029 Hazen Drive Concord, NH -03301-24292 0095 Tel.
+(603) 271-24313306 Fax (603) 271-38788013 TDD Access Relay N.H.
+1-(800)--735-2964

-- (b) Any member of the public may request photocopies of minutes and records of the committee in any proceeding or in any other matter before the committee pursuant to (a) above upon a determination by the presiding officer, in the case of a proceeding, or the chairperson, with respect to all other committee matters, that such requested documents are not exempt from disclosure pursuant to RSA 91-A:5. - (c) The committee shall provide the requested documents to the person requesting such documents upon payment of the cost of copying such documents pursuant to (b) above and (d) and (e) below. - (d) Copies shall be free for requests of 10 pages or less. - (e) A charge of \$0.10 per page shall be assessed for every copy over the first 10 pages. - (f) The committee shall post public information on its website at www.nhsec.nh.gov.
+(b) Any member of the public may request photocopies of minutes and records of the committee in any proceeding or in any other matter before the committee pursuant to (a) above upon a determination by the presiding officer, in the case of a proceeding, or the chairpersonman, with respect to all other committee matters, that such requested documents are not exempt from disclosure pursuant to RSA 91-A:5.

+(c) The committee shall provide the requested documents to the person requesting such documentsthem upon payment of the cost of copying such documents pursuant to (b) above and (d) and (e) below.

+(d) Copies shall be free for requests of 10 pages or less.

+(e) A charge of \$0.10 per page shall be assessed for every copy over the first 10 pages.

+(f) The committee shall post public information on its website at www.nhsec.state.nh.usnh.gov.